One year on

 It is safe to say that most people became acutely aware of their health and hygiene since the beginning of the pandemic.
 It was a new normal and something we could all bond over.
 That being said, it had the potential to become something a little more challenging - health anxiety.
 The state of hyper-awareness of the virus, one's health and ability to contract or pass on bugs became a significant challenge for some.
 The mental load of this stress, and the constant vigilance to avoid infection, can be draining.
 As such, it's not to be dismissed casually, it can have a lasting impact that individuals would benefit from support with.

 Want to read more about how Coronavirus has affected people with regards to anxiety?
-In a previous article on our blog, Megan takes a look at what health anxiety is and some strategies to help manage it.
-Why not have a read of Megan’s article here.
+In a previous article on our blog, Health anxiety during a pandemic, Megan takes a look at what health anxiety is and some strategies to help manage it.

 In terms of making things more challenging for those who found things tricky already, take a moment to consider how lockdown has impacted those with social anxiety.
 While being confined to our homes was no easy task, and the reduction in socialising was tough, those with social anxiety may have been thankful for the lack of pressure to conform to expectations.
 Now, as we look forward towards what may become the year of lifted restrictions, they are challenged in a whole new way - the idea of life “returning to normal”, when it didn’t really work for them in the first place.
 If this rings true for you, or someone you know, reach out and be a positive influence for that person who might just need a listening ear or supportive friend.